ELIXIR-Belgium/covid-19-galaxy-container/README.md

 ### Using the container

 When the container is running, open a webbrowser and go to [http://localhost:8080/](http://localhost:8080/) to open the Galaxy interface.
 This instance will contain all the tools and workflows to execute the COVID-19 analyses.
-Login as admin@galaxy.org with password admin to access everything.
+Login as admin using `admin` as username and `password` as password to access everything.